natelandau/neatfile/README.md

 -   Use vector matching to find similar terms
 -   Respect the [Johnny Decimal](https://johnnydecimal.com) system, if you use it
 -   Optionally, add `.neatfile` files to directories containing a list of words that will match files
+-   Add a `.neatfileignore` file to directories to exclude that directory from being matched to a project.
+This will not exclude children of the directory.

 ## Installation